 The company already has a pulp mill in Kemi.
 The new mill would cost 1.5 billion euros.
 This would be the largest investment in the history of the Finnish forest industry.

 The environmental impact of the new mill is currently being estimated.

 ‘We are likely to receive the environmental permit early next year.
 The investment decisions will be made in the summer of 2020 at the earliest,’ says Jari-Pekka Johansson, project director at Metsä Fibre.

 The company has had pulp production in Kemi for a hundred years already.
-Even though the decision for the new mill has not been made yet, the area is already being cleared for the coming mill.
+Even though the decision for the new mill has not been made yet, the mill site is already being prepared for the coming mill.

 The project organization currently employs 16 people, many of them having experience of the construction of a similar bioproduct mill in Äänekoski some years ago.

 Boreal Bioref would also produce raw material for textiles